KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 We stress that the *AD_name* is the name of the driver the administrator is trying to reach.
 Syntax for setting correlation through LOV configuration is:

 .. code-block:: bash
-  :caption: Retrieve values from driver
+  :caption: Syntax for setting correlation through LOV configuration
   :linenos:

    $P{AD_name}